NicoSorren/TRES-SENDEROS/README.md

 Each time a remito is generated, these values are appended as a new row.
 You can analyse revenue directly in Google Sheets or with pandas.

+If the **Remitos** worksheet does not exist or is empty, the app will automatically create it and insert this header row.

 ## Google Sheets totals

 To compute the total revenue for a month use a formula such as: